GageHoweTamu/LintLord/README.md

 # LintLord

-This is an opinionated code style checker cor C++ that evaluates your codebase with an oppressive rule (regex.)
+This is an opinionated code style checker cor C++ that evaluates your codebase with an oppressive rule... you might say, a regex rule.
 LintLord has a few simple demands...

 - Variables and parameters should use camelCase
 - Constants should be in ALL_CAPS with underscores